mertaksu/auth-server/README.md

 # Auth-Server
 Common Authentication &amp; Authorization server for all microservices.

 With this project we can integrate oauth2 authentication feature to microservices.
-When you call following api you can get a response json.
+When you call following api you can get jwt tokens.
+This token have a expiration time.
+When token expire, call with refresh token and grant type(refresh_token) for generate new jwt token

 You have to call this api with basic authentication info like;
 username: USER_CLIENT_APP